 Migrating a legacy template

-- Inventory every existing component used across articles.
-Most legacy templates have 30+ components, half of which appear once.
+- Inventory every component used across existing articles.
+Most legacy templates carry 30+ components, half of which appear exactly once.

 - Map each existing component to one of the 10 patterns, or mark it for deletion.
-Aim for a 5:1 reduction.
+Target a 5:1 reduction.

-- Run a codemod pass that replaces deprecated components with their standard equivalents.
-AI is good at writing the codemod once you give it 3-5 before/after examples.
+- Run a codemod pass that swaps deprecated components for their standard equivalents.
+The model writes the codemod well once you hand it 3-5 before/after examples.

 - Migrate in batches of 50-100 articles.
 Build after each batch; an unexpected break in one article usually means the codemod missed an edge case.